 In order to study the behavior of a complex system that evolves from an initial state A to another state B, we used the Metropolis-Hastings algorithm, a MCMC simulation method, to generate a sequence of valid isotropic pairwise GMRF model outcomes for different values of the inverse temperature parameter $\beta$.
-The purpose of this experiment is to observe what happens to $\Phi_{\beta}$, $\Psi_{\beta}$ and $H_{\beta}$ when the system evolves from a random initial state to other configurations.
+The purpose of the experiment is to observe what happens to $\Phi_{\beta}$, $\Psi_{\beta}$ and $H_{\beta}$ when the system evolves from a random initial state to other configurations.
 In other words, we want to investigate the \emph{Fisher curve} of the system in order to characterize its behavior in the information space.
 Basically, the idea is to use the \emph{Fisher curve} as a signature for the expected behavior of a system modeled by an isotropic pairwise GMRF.